alexpilotti/markuptest/README.md

 |-------------------|------------------------------|---------|
 | _network_adapter_ | Network adapter to configure | _None_  |

-If not specified, the first available ethernet adapter will be chosen if it cannot be matched with the configuration provided in the metadata.
+If _network_adapter_ is not specified, the first available ethernet adapter will be chosen if it cannot be matched with the configuration provided in the metadata.

-### cloudbaseinit.plugins.windows.sshpublickeys.SetUserSSHPublicKeysPlugin
+#### cloudbaseinit.plugins.windows.sshpublickeys.SetUserSSHPublicKeysPlugin

 Creates an "authorized_keys" file in the user's home directory containing the SSH keys provided in the metadata.
-Note: on Windows a SSH service needs to be installed to take advantage of this feature.
 It is needed by the _cloudbaseinit.plugins.windows.setuserpassword.SetUserPasswordPlugin_ plugin.

-### cloudbaseinit.plugins.windows.extendvolumes.ExtendVolumesPlugin
+#### cloudbaseinit.plugins.windows.extendvolumes.ExtendVolumesPlugin

 Extends automatically a disk partition to it's maximum size.
 This is useful when booting images with different flavors.

-### cloudbaseinit.plugins.windows.winrmlistener.ConfigWinRMListenerPlugin
+#### cloudbaseinit.plugins.windows.winrmlistener.ConfigWinRMListenerPlugin

 Configures a WinRM HTTPS listener to allow remote management via WinRS or PowerShell.

-### cloudbaseinit.plugins.windows.winrmcertificateauth.ConfigWinRMCertificateAuthPlugin
+#### cloudbaseinit.plugins.windows.winrmcertificateauth.ConfigWinRMCertificateAuthPlugin

 Enables password-less authentication for remote management via WinRS or PowerShell.
 See: http://www.cloudbase.it/windows-without-passwords-in-openstack/

-### cloudbaseinit.plugins.windows.localscripts.LocalScriptsPlugin
+#### cloudbaseinit.plugins.windows.localscripts.LocalScriptsPlugin

-Executes any script (e.g. Powershell, CMD, etc) located in the following path:
+Executes any script (e.g. Powershell, CMD, etc) located in the following path.

 | Option               | Description        | Default |
 |----------------------|--------------------|---------|
 | _local_scripts_path_ | Local scripts path | _None_  |

-### cloudbaseinit.plugins.windows.licensing.WindowsLicensingPlugin
+#### cloudbaseinit.plugins.windows.licensing.WindowsLicensingPlugin

-Activates the Windows instance if the following option is True:
+Activates the Windows instance if the following option is True.

 | Option             | Description      | Default |
 |--------------------|------------------|---------|
 | _activate_windows_ | Activate Windows | _False_ |

-### cloudbaseinit.plugins.windows.ntpclient.NTPClientPlugin
+#### cloudbaseinit.plugins.windows.ntpclient.NTPClientPlugin

 Applies NTP client info based on the DHCP server options, if available.